So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 You can expect winter wonderland style photos during these months in the majority of mountains in Colorado.
 During these months we see the coldest temperatures, and the most amount of snow accumulation.
 Don’t forget to bring your winter gear including microspikes and snowshoes for the snow packed trails in RMNP.
 You will even find winter gear to rent locally at the Estes Park Mountain Shop.
 They rent everything from snow pants to sleds to skis.

-During these months, there’s a good chance it will be windy in the mountains too.
-Bring your layers!
+And this time of year, there’s a good chance it will be windy in the mountains.
+Always bring layers!

 We typically experience one last big snow-storm in May in the mountains of Colorado, while the other days are starting to feel like Springtime.
 There is still much snowpack on the ground, especially over 9,000 feet in elevation.